Lester Patrick: New York Rangers

-He is famous for an incident which occurred on April 7, 1928, during Game 2 of the 1928 Stanley Cup Finals against the Montreal Maroons.
+He is famous for an incident which occurred on April 7, 1928, during Game 2 of the 1928 Stanley Cup Final against the Montreal Maroons.
 After starting goaltender Lorne Chabot suffered an eye injury when he was hit by the puck in the middle of the second period, Patrick inserted himself into the game as the Rangers' new netminder, telling the players "Boys, don't let an old man down."
 At the age of 44 years, 99 days, Patrick remains the oldest man to have played in the Stanley Cup Finals.
 At the time it was not common for teams to have a backup goaltender, and the opposing team's coach had to allow a substitute goaltender.
 However, Maroons manager-coach Eddie Gerard refused to give permission for the Rangers to use Alec Connell, the Ottawa Senators' netminder who was in the stands, as well as minor-leaguer Hugh McCormick.
 Odie Cleghorn, the coach of the Pittsburgh Pirates, stood in for Patrick as coach for the remainder of the game, and directed the Rangers to check fiercely at mid-ice which limited the Maroon players to long harmless shots.
 Patrick saved 18 to 19 shots while allowing one goal in helping the Rangers to an overtime victory.
 For the next three games, the league gave permission for the Rangers to use Joe Miller from the New York Americans in goal.
 The Rangers went on to win the Stanley Cup, their first in franchise history.

-The Rangers played in the Stanley Cup Finals in 1929, and again in 1932, though lost both years.
+The Rangers played in the Stanley Cup Final in 1929, and again in 1932, though lost both years.
 They won a second Stanley Cup championship in 1933, defeating the Toronto Maple Leafs.
 Patrick coached the team to the Finals once more in 1937, though they lost.
 He resigned as coach in 1939 and was replaced by Frank Boucher, remaining as general manager of the Rangers and serving as an assistant coach to Boucher.